bwmanske/rpido/README.md

 If you set up a number of Raspberry Pi configurations, need to configure a computer cluster or want to setup online access without a monitor and keyboard then you should find this script useful.

+## Nov 13 2019

+I'm adding a page to this wiki for some explanation on directories for the project.

+I have removed the -t template option.
+If the template directory exists then it will be used.
+For more information see the Project Directories wiki page.

+I have removed some repetitive code sections thinking I was simplifying it.
+Although now shorter, it is probably harder to understand.
+Should scripts be written to simplify understanding of the function over any kind of optimization?
+Anyone want to tell me their best practices for writing scripts?

+VNC is still not working.
+I'm thinking I may need to make my own startup service to make some changes.

+Last thought, this version hasn't had much testing.

 ## Oct 29 2019

 A lot of effort has gone into updating the wiki for this project.
 I will continue to work on it.
 Please check it out.